kestra-io/docs/content/docs/10.configuration-guide/plugins.md

 ---
-title: Plugins Configuration
+title: Plugins
 icon: /docs/icons/admin.svg
 ---

-This page describes how you can configure plugins in Kestra.
+How to configure plugins in Kestra.

 Configuration of Maven repositories used by the command `kestra plugins install`.